cardano-foundation/CIPs/CIP-0067/README.md

 ## Specification

-To give issuers, the option to classify assets the `asset_name` needs to be prefixed the following `4 bytes` binary encoding:
+To give issuers, the option to classify assets the `asset_name` MUST be prefixed the following `4 bytes` binary encoding:
 ```
 [ 0000 | 16 bits label_num | 8 bits checksum | 0000 ]
 ```
 - The leading and ending four 0s are brackets
 - `label_num` has a fixed size of 2 bytes (`Label range in decimal: [0, 65535]`).
-If `label_num` < 2 bytes, the remaining bits need to be left-padded with 0s.
+If `label_num` < 2 bytes, the remaining bits MUST be left-padded with 0s.
 - `checksum` has a fixed size of 1 byte.
 The checksum is calculated by applying the [CRC-8](#CRC-8) algorithm on the `label_num (including the padded 0s)`.

 ### CRC-8